night-crawler/jsonpath-rust-bindings/README.md

 - data: the found value
 - path: the path to the found value
-- is_new_value: whether the value is a new value or a copy of the original value

 `JsonPathResult` can't be constructed from Python; it is only returned by `Finder.find()`.